 The only other way to get to Richtis Gorge without a car is by taking a guided tour.

 Bonus Tip: Planning on renting a car in Crete?
-Make sure to book early to get the cheapest deals.
+Make sure you book early to get the cheapest deals.
 You can easily compare rental prices on DiscoverCars.com or RentalCars.com.

 Save Me For Later